PASTAplus/PEP/peps/pep-9.md

 ### Access Control Rule Registry

+The Access Control Rule (ACR) registry holds information about resources (items requiring protection), principals (actors wishing to access a resource), and rules (a condition or set of conditions that determines whether a principal is granted or denied a specific type of access (e.g., read, write, changePermission) to a resource).
+The registry is dynamic, changing as new resources and principals are added to the system, along with existing and new rules that govern access.

-The ACR registry will be implemented as RDBMS tables with the following schema (Figure 3):
+The ACR Registry will be implemented as a relational database and store ACRs for all application resources within the EDI ecosystem.
+The model will contain tables for *resources*, *principals*, and *rules*, and will have the following schema (Figure 3):

 ![](./images/pep9-acl-tables.png)

 **Figure 3:** Authorization service ACR registry table schema.

-The ACR Registry will store ACRs for all application resources in the EDI ecosystem.
-We will use a structure with *resources*, *rules*, and *principals*:

 #### Resource

-A resource may be singular or consist of a hierarchical set (as for data packages) where a resource object is the child of another resource, forming a directed acyclic graph (DAG) where children may have only one parent.
-Resources have zero to many access rules, each containing a permission and a principal, the subject of the rule.
-Resources are identified by a unique key provided by the application and a human-readable label (the label does not have to be unique).
+A resource record describes a physical or virtual object that requires controlled access Objects may include application service APIs, data packages and their composition (metadata, data, quality report), ezEML models, or just about anything.
+A resource may be singular or consist of a hierarchical set of related resources (as with data packages), composing a "resource tree" (see below).
+Resources are identified by a unique key, but also include a human-readable, non-unique label for easy interpretation.
+In addition to the key and label, resources can have a foreign reference to a parent resource, when part of a resource tree, and a "type" attribute that classifies the resource into a category (e.g., package, data, metadata, collection, or ezeml model) from a set of system defined categories.

 - `resource.id` - Row ID of the resource (referenced in rules).
 - `resource.parent_id` - An optional reference to a parent resource, making this resource a child of the parent resource.
 - `resource.key` - A unique system identifier for the resource.
 - `resource.label` - A human-readable name for the resource.
 - `resource.type` - The resource type.

-#### Rule

- Each rule uniquely maps a resource to a principal subject (i.e., user profile or group) and a permission (*read*, *write* or *changePermission*), defining how the principal can access the resource.

-- `rule.id` - Row ID of the rule.
-- `rule.resource_id` - A reference to the resource to which the rule applies.
-- `rule.principal_id` - A reference to the user profile or group to which the rule is granted.
-- `rule.permission` - The access permission granted by this rule (enum of `read`, `write` or `changePermission`).
-- `rule.granted_date` - The grant date and time of the rule.

 #### Principal